Ladder99/ladder99/docs/source/getting-started.md

     cp setups/.env-default setups/.env
     nano setups/.env

 On your edge device, in the ladder99 folder (note the d in startd, for detach / run in the background), start all the vmc services in Docker - this may take a few minutes the first time it's run.
-Note: db, viz, and app are profiles for which services to start.
+Note: db, viz, and app are profiles indicating which services to start.

     shell/docker vmc startd db viz app